SQream/sqream_docs/guides/features/external_data/foreign_data_wrapper.rst

 -----------
 This section describes the available parameters for Parquet, CSV, and ORC files.

-The following table shows the available options for **Parquet** files:
+The following table shows the available options for **Parquet** foreign data wrappers:

 +-------------------------+---------------+----------+-----------+--------------------------------------------+
 | **Option**              | **Mandatory** | **Read** | **Write** | **Notes**                                  |